jonnonz1/nz-statute-book/acts/public/2025/customs-levies-and-other-matters-amendment-act-2025.md

 This Act is the Customs (Levies and Other Matters) Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 24 September 2025.

 ## Part 1 — Customs and Excise Act 2018